 B2B sellers and supply chains tend to spend a lot of time measuring internal processes and not putting enough time into keeping external ones in check.
 Sales departments adopt a product or service-centered approach, meaning their key decisions focus on what they have to offer with the aim of increasing sales.
 When they do track their customers’ buying habits, it usually begins and ends with the purchase frequency, product type, and order history.
 This type of data, while valuable, doesn’t tell us much about customer sentiment and the health of our customer relationships – that is, where we could do better.
+Below we’ll be sharing tips and examples for improving your customer-focused approach.

 What is a Customer-Focused Strategy?